cyberooo/key-protection-research/README.md

 ## You can navigate to the specific folder to see more details.
 Each folder has a dedicated README file.

-## Please note that due to ethical considerations, we cannot fully open-source the complete keystore results and the implementation of the POC attack.
+> Please note that due to ethical considerations and intellectual property preservation (because the POC is built based on reverse engineering a third-party proprietary app), we cannot fully open-source the complete implementation of the POC attack.
 Instead, we uploaded the necessary technical details to prove the authenticity of our project.
 Thanks for your understanding.